-Many of Granada’s finest monuments date back to its time under Moorish rule, which lasted from the early 8th century until 1492.
-By far the most famous of these is the spectacular Alhambra, or “red palace”, which served as a fortified citadel and palace for the Nasrid dynasty from the 13th to 15th centuries.
-Set on a hill that dominates the modern city, its intricately ornate decoration, peaceful patios and delightful gardens are a must-see for any visitor.
+Many of Granada’s finest monuments date back to its time under Moorish rule, which lasted from its foundation in the early 11th century until 1492.
+By far the most famous of these is the spectacular Alhambra, which is the most-visited monument in Spain, but the city is also home to many other beautiful sights.

 On the hill opposite the Alhambra, and separated from it by the River Darro, lies the Albaicín, site of the original Moorish settlement.
-Enjoy losing your way amongst its charming, narrow alleyways and cobbled streets.
+Enjoy losing your way amongst the charming, narrow alleyways and cobbled streets of this UNESCO World Heritage Site, whose street layout has barely changed since medieval times.
 At the top of the hill lies the Mirador de San Nicolás, which offers fantastic views of the Alhambra, Generalife and the Sierra Nevada.

 If you would like to follow one of our favourite routes through the Albaicín and city centre, our audio tour will guide you safely though the maze of streets while telling you a bit more about Granada’s history and culture.